trustbridge/intergov/docs/backing.rst

-This intent of this technical detail is to simplify the implementation of backing services using whatever technology is most appropriate for the country operating the ICL node.
+This intent of this technical detail is to simplify the implementation of backing services using whatever technology is most appropriate for the jurisdiction operating the IGL node.